prpole/dissertation/chapter3/norris_capitalocene.md

 presented simply as violence.[@norris_octopus:_1986 499-502]

-Whether Norris was thinking of the rabbit drive as profit-protection is unclear, but it certainly sets up the final scene of capital’s domination through organization, the abortive mass movement against the railroad.
+Whether Norris was thinking of the rabbit drive as profit-protection is unclear, but it certainly sets up the final scene of capitalism dominating by organizing, its final target the abortive mass movement against the railroad.
 In the first example, a sustainability-minded farmer organized sheep for the purpose of revitalizing the soil, and in the second, farmer-capitalists organized jackrabbits for the purpose of protecting their investment.
-The final example shows how powerful capitalists organize society to protect their capacity for accumulation through appropriation.
-They do so by treating labor as another raw material to be organized, another form of what Moore calls “Cheap Nature,” through a process that looks eerily like the domestication-through-collectivization seen in the sheep and the jackrabbit scenes.
+This final example shows how powerful capitalists organize society to enable accumulation through appropriation.
+They do so by treating labor as another raw material to be organized, another form of what Moore calls “Cheap Nature,” through a process that looks eerily like the domestication seen in the sheep and jackrabbit scenes.

-Perhaps the most complicated aspect of this example is the fact that the collective labor movement, “the People,” organizes itself.
-As with the jackrabbits, this description begins with attention to individuals---pedestrians who stream onto the streets to join the movement---but quickly begins to deal in aggregates.
+Perhaps the most complicated aspect considering of this climactic march as a site of domestication is the fact that the collective labor movement, “the People,” organizes itself.
+As with the jackrabbits, this description begins with attention to individuals---pedestrians who stream onto the streets to join the movement---but it quickly begins to deal in aggregates.
 Finally they become a “crowd, a solid mass” from which “this single unit, this living, breathing organism---the People” is born.
 Again individuals become a single but distinct lifeform, and again they are motivated to do so by the normal workings of the capitalist system: for it is the railroad’s appropriative actions that compel them into the streets.
-Whereas the jackrabbits lose their individual differences, Presley’s perspective continues to provide the narrative lens.
+Whereas the jackrabbits lose their individual differences, Presley’s perspective continues to provide the narrative lens and thus some sense of individuality.
 But his individual *agency* is stripped from him as he is “caught in the current” with his arms “pinioned to his sides by the press.”
 Likewise, the individual people become “wave after wave of faces, hundreds upon hundreds, thousands upon thousands, red, lowering, sullen.
 All were set in one direction.”
-Particles become wave as terms of liquid dynamics and aggregation provide the operative metaphors: Presley is “an atom on the crest of a storm-driven wave” and is carried off here by a “groundswell” and there by a “surge.”
+Particles become wave as terms of liquid dynamics and aggregation provide the operative metaphors: Presley is “an atom on the crest of a storm-driven wave” and is carried off, here by a “groundswell” and there by a “surge.”
 Finally, there is a direct visual echo to the jackrabbits being herded into the corral.
-Here the corral is the terminus of the march as it sweeps “up the steps of the Opera House, on into the vestibule, through the doors, and at last into the auditorium of the house itself.”[@norris_octopus:_1986 544-5] The Opera House becomes the site of a metaphorical taming and slaughter, what happens when the People rise up against the indomitable force of capitalism.
+Here the corral is the terminus of the march as it sweeps “up the steps of the Opera House, on into the vestibule, through the doors, and at last into the auditorium of the house itself.”[@norris_octopus:_1986 544-5] The Opera House becomes the site of a metaphorical taming and slaughter, the disappointing result when the People rise up against the indomitable force of capitalism.

-The analogue to domestication here is the co-opting of an existing collective labor movement such that it defeats itself and exploitation can continue apace.
+The analogue to domestication here is a co-opting of the existing collective labor movement such that it defeats itself and exploitation can continue apace.
 The League---the political collective the farmers form to resist the railroad---is defeated for two reasons.
 First, the